 - Refusing to take a chemical test to see if you are driving under the influence

 - Manslaughter or negligent homicide

 - If you have been convicted of a felony that involved your vehicle

 - Failing to stop after a crash or running away from the scene

 - Certain offenses relating to explosives

 - Fail to appear for a hearing or pay your fines

 Driving while your license is revoked (DWLR) is a crime in most states.
 Under North Carolina law, it can earn you a fine and possibly jail time.
 You will be charged with a Class 1 misdemeanor.
 Depending on your previous convictions, you could spend anywhere from one day to 120 days in jail, plus be charged with a steep fine.
 You also could have your vehicle seized and impounded.
 If it is impounded, you will have to pay to get it back.

 When your period of time is up, you can have your license back if you have followed the rules and restrictions set out for you.
 In North Carolina, you will have to pay a fee to reinstate your license.
 In most cases, the fee is $50, but if you were charged with driving while impaired, it could be $100.

-If you find yourself facing jail time and need a way out, call Amistad Bail Bonds.
+If you find yourself facing jail time and need a way out, call Amistad Bail and Immigration Bonds.
 We can help you or someone you know. find your way out of your situation and get you on the way to legal help.
 Give us a call today to get started.